Friday, February 24, 2012

 “Scholarship donations make it possible for us to attend this prestigious nursing school,” Amanda Padilla said.
 “Donations also have also helped us realize how important it is to give back to the community.
 We look forward to being able to give back to the community once we begin our nursing careers.”

 Rebecca Padilla’s career goal is to work as a labor and delivery nurse.
-She it is rewarding to help women during the most stressful moments of pregnancy.
+She said it is rewarding to help women during the most stressful moments of pregnancy.
 Amanda Padilla strives to work in an emergency center before continuing her education and becoming a flight nurse.
 She said she wants to help people in their most dire moments of need.

 Story produced by the Office of Communications and Marketing, (806) 743-2143.